Table of Contents

 One might wonder if there would be a great nothingness if there ever was a moment when neither communication nor culture existed to buoy the other.
 We actually have no idea what that would be like because to be human is to communicate incessantly regardless.
 As meaning encoded in media bursts forth at every conceivable opportunity, little cultures form instantly and existing cultures change constantly.
 Entrenched cultures entrench further or fray at the edges.
 The instrumental communication that we can neither withhold nor ignore is carried by media, most often as speech and simple tools until relatively recently in human history.

-Within a culture, its members are both privileged and doomed by the media and cultural appurtenances they accept and use, striving and struggling under their power to change and improve them.
-The pace and scope of cultural and technological change is a rough measure of what people tend to accept as progress.
-For many, as our global connectedness exposes so many opportunities for change it can seem immoderate.
-Yet for its purveyors, a constant drip of change-induced endorphins has always been irresistible.
+Within a culture, its members are both privileged and doomed by the media and cultural appurtenances they accept and use.
+In cultures where change is a commodity, striving and struggling under their power to change and improve them.
+For change's purveyors, a constant drip of change-induced endorphins has always been irresistible.
 Fresh ideas for improved media and tools at the ready, they create and adapt existing media and their tools to better communicate and to change their various cultures, salient and ambient, pervasive and small.

 Homo significans